The Best Knife Sharpeners for the Kitchen

 BobVila.com and its partners may earn a commission if you purchase a product through one of our links.

-- BEST OVERALLChef'sChoice ProntoPro V-Notch SharpenerCheck Latest Price
+- Best OverallChef’sChoice 4643 ProntoPro Diamond Hone SharpenerCheck Latest Price

-- BEST VALUEKitchellence Knife Sharpener and Cut-Resistant GloveCheck Latest Price
+- Best Bang for the BuckKitchellence Knife Sharpener and Cut-Resistant GloveCheck Latest Price

-A culinary newbie might see knives as mere kitchenware, but a chef recognizes them as essential tools—tools that need to be kept sharp and in tip-top shape.
+A culinary newbie might see knives as mere kitchenware, but a chef recognizes them as essential tools—tools that need to be kept sharp and in tip-top shape in order to perform their best.
 That’s why chefs keep high-quality sharpening tools on hand and master the skill of blade honing early on in their careers.

-If you want to up your culinary game and learn to slice like a pro, properly maintaining your kitchen knives is the first step.
-Read on to find out how to choose the best knife sharpener for your culinary tools and give yourself a real edge in the kitchen.
+To slice and chop and mince like a pro, properly maintaining your kitchen knives is the first step.
+Read on to find out how to choose the best knife sharpener for your cooking needs and budget—and don’t miss these top-rated recommendations.

-- BEST VALUE: Kitchellence Knife Sharpener and Cut-Resistant Glove
+- BEST BANG FOR THE BUCK: Kitchellence Knife Sharpener and Cut-Resistant Glove

-- HONORABLE MENTION: Utopia Kitchen 12-inch Honing Rod
+- HONORABLE MENTION: Utopia Kitchen 12 Inch Honing Steel

 Types of Knife Sharpeners